 The Scientific Advisory Committee will oversee the scientific quality of Centre outputs and will manage the review process for completed documents, thereby ensuring the scientific excellence of project outcomes.
-It will comprise the following individuals:
+The Chair of the Scientific Advisory Committee is:

 The Centre's Scientific Advisory Committee members have considerable experience in undertaking and managing consultancies, scientific reviews and conventional individual-based and team-based scientific research, and will be able to offer independent advice on the relevance and practicality of research proposals as well as the scientific quality of research outputs.

 Research Partners Panel